 An FHA loan allows borrowers to have as low as a 580 with just a minimum 3.5% down payment.

 Technically, you could still qualify for an FHA loan with less than a 580, but you’d need to put down at least 10% of the home’s sales price.

-Of course, you’ll also need to demonstrate other financial capabilities other than your credit score when applying for a mortgage.
+Of course, you’ll also need to demonstrate other financial capabilities besides your credit score when applying for a mortgage.